 Piotr Kulczycki is a CEO at Photler.com and keen travel photographer who visited over 100 countries already.
 It takes a lot of time to do, but creating online portfolio with web builder he provides does not.
 On top of that you can try it for free and enjoy free photography guides to take a step closer to being professional photographer.
-Write to [email protected] – for eTramping followers there’s a special offer!

-Prepare your camera for various challenges and don’t be daunted by the weather
+Prepare your camera for challenges

 You’ve already booked flights and accommodation.
 No wonder that you’re excited – holidays are about to start!
 Then it comes – packing.
 Probably you’ve learned a lot about your destination, so as to be prepared for different culture or climate.
 However, did you remember about your camera that is extremely sensitive to weather conditions?